ajberkley/cl-binary-store/README.md

 - [ ] Reduced copying if using a sap backend?
 - [ ] Separate EQ and EQL reference tables.
 Support no reference table as an option for speed.
 - [ ] Provide non-sbcl specific serializers
-- [ ] Add magic number / versioning and compiled backends for different back-ends
 - [ ] Address slow compilation (a bit too much inlining --- remove most of it based on testing without reference table.
 - [ ] Store number of references in the output so deserialization doesn't have to grow the references vector (minor tweak)